What is tuberculosis?

 To find TB in the lungs, doctors test a sample of mucus from the lungs to look for TB bacteria.
 Doctors sometimes do other tests or take a chest X-ray to help find TB in the lungs.

-To find TB that's not in the lungs, doctors may take a tissue sample (biopsy) or do imaging tests.
+To find TB that's not in the lungs, doctors may check a tissue sample (biopsy) or do imaging tests.

 How is it treated?

 TB is treated with antibiotics to kill the TB bacteria.
 These medicines are given to everyone who has TB.
 This includes infants, children, and people who have a weakened immune system.
-These medicines can also be given during pregnancy.
+Before taking any TB medicines, talk with your doctor if you think you are or may be pregnant.

 Surgery is rarely used to treat TB.
 But it may be used in severe or drug-resistant TB.